mgrojo/ada-mode/README.txt

 ================================================

-The text and HTML files are the same as upstream (processed by the same tool from the same Scheme sources).
+The text and HTML files are the same as upstream (processed by the same tool from the same Scribe sources).

-The upstream release does not include an info version; this package uses the upstream tool to produces texinfo format from the upstream Scheme sources, and then standard tools to produce info format.
+The upstream release does not include an info version; this package uses the upstream tool to produce texinfo format from the upstream Scribe sources, and then standard tools to produce info format.

-The upstream PDF files are produced from the Scheme sources using Microsoft word as an intermediate step.
-The PDF file included here is produced from the texinfo intermediate; it is intended for paper printing only, since it has no hyperlinks.
+The upstream PDF files are produced from the Scribe sources using Microsoft word as an intermediate step.
+The PDF file built by this package is produced from the texinfo intermediate; it is intended for paper printing only, since it has no hyperlinks.

 Why don't these PDF files have hyperlinks?
 ==========================================